-Based on Article 1 Number 6 of Law Number 28 of 2007, Taxpayer Identification Number / Nomor Pokok Wajib Pajak (NPWP) is an identity or identification issued by the Directorate General of Taxes to taxpayers.
+Based on Article 1 Number 6 of Law Number 28 of 2007, the Taxpayer Identification Number / Nomor Pokok Wajib Pajak (NPWP) is issued by the Directorate General of Taxes to taxpayers.

 Personal Income Tax

-If a person meets one of the following conditions, he / she is considered a taxpayer in Indonesia (unless the tax treaty overrides this rule):
+If a person meets one of the following conditions, he / she is considered a taxpayer in Indonesia (unless a relevant tax treaty overrides this rule):

-The following progressive rates are charged to taxable annual income:
+The following progressive rates are charged on taxable annual income:

 Individual Income Tax